add2cal/docs/src/application-manual/groups-and-events.md

 At the very top, you either only see the ProKey to copy (non-subscription case) or a complete summary with everything you need for sharing and integration purposes.
 From email links to your auto-created landing page and more.
 Here, you also find the link to the **analytics** dashboard for this event group.

+At the bottom, you find the action bar with multiple options and information.

 ## The event

 An **event** is defined by its date, location, and other details.
 It is the core data element for everything you want to do at Add to Calendar PRO.